gilzellner/sessions-and-bio/wfh-onboarding.md

 ## Long Abstract

+I go over several tips and tricks to ease your onboarding..

+- reOrganize the team knowledgebase.
+- Pair programming for routine tasks.
+- Work on the skaffolding (build issues, dev environments, etc)
+- Async questions == slack based documentation
+- insist on joining discussions
+- take your time
+- Humble questions on "why things are this way"
+- You can do all of these from the office as well.

 Headfake:
 These are things you can and should do ALWAYS when joining a new team, job, etc.